 Yes!
 I remember!
 It was a Polaroid!
 It was a gift from my parents when I must have been about eight years old.
 I photographed everything and anything with questionable clarity.
 I loved capturing even the most mundane of moments; freezing them for eternity like little treasures.
 The way the photos physically appeared after a few minutes, was something I found mesmerising about Polaroids.

 Did you always photograph your subjects on the spot?
 Can you tell us a little bit about your technique?

 It took me a long time to photograph people.
 I am a contemplative person, and I used my solitary wanderings and adventures to capture and translate these precious moments.
 For me, photography is a form of meditation; it has a calming effect on the mind and facilitates memory.
 I am fascinated by nature, especially trees, birds and clouds because they encourage us to look up, and they represent the fragility of the time.
-Some of my works are are either photomontages or imaginary constructions, whilst others are barely reworked.
+Some of my works are either photomontages or imaginary constructions, whilst others are barely reworked.
 I don’t deny myself anything, but I’ve recently returned to more a spontaneous form of photography.
 As far as technique is concerned, I am completely self-taught.
 Although I mostly work in natural light, I also enjoy the artificiality of electric night lights.

 I loved capturing even the most mundane of moments; freezing them for eternity like little treasures.

 Which photographers inspire you?